 Sachit Menon

-I am a PhD student in Computer Science at Columbia University working on problems in machine learning.
+I am a PhD student in Computer Science at Columbia University working on problems in machine learning with Carl Vondrick.
 My doctoral work is supported by a Columbia Presidential Fellowship and an NSF Graduate Research Fellowship.

 Extremely important: I am also an expert on large dogs, despite a lack of recognition on the topic.